poorsquinky/resume/resume.md

 ### 2015-2024 (present): NextGen Healthcare, Irvine, CA
 #### Manager, Application Delivery (2019-present)
-Recruited into a leadership role for the expanding DevOps team, with a broader impact across multiple development teams.
+Head of a diverse Cloud / DevOps special projects team, driving modernization and migration work across the company portfolio

-* Enabled dozens of development teams to self-manage AWS infrastructure by leading platform migration and architecture modernization efforts
+* Enabled dozens of development teams to self-manage AWS infrastructure by coordinating complex platform migration and architecture modernization efforts
+* Acted as subject matter expert for development teams on Cloud Architecture, CI/CD, and network security
-* Kickstarted new DevSecOps initiatives by creating and leading a long-term synchronization project between IS, R&D, Security and Cloud Architecture teams
+* Kickstarted new DevSecOps initiatives by creating and leading long-term synchronization between IS, R&D, Security and Cloud Architecture teams
 * Saved millions of dollars in annual expenses by managing cloud cost reduction efforts and closing multiple data centers
 * Expanded Application Delivery operations and scope by recruiting and leading